Cell Tower Leasing Answers Will My Cell Tower Become Obsolete?

 Cell Tower Obsolescence...
 It’s a legitimate question that keeps wireless landlords awake at night, but rest assured, that over the next decade at least 100,000+ additional cellular towers will need to be built across the United States.
 Chances are 99.9% certain that your cell tower leases won’t be terminated.
 We are stressing this for towers.
 We see that many more towers will remain while advances in technology can potentially impact rooftop cell sites in the big cities.

 Simply put, your cell phone is slowly becoming a television, personal computer, personal music device and mobile phones, email and web surfing device.
 Cell phones and cell towers are here to stay.
 The Internet of Things IoT is also going to drive demand for additional capacity and coverage.
 In our opinion, cell towers are not going to be replaced by a weather balloon, little repeaters on top of wooden telephone poles, satellites or anything else in 95% of the USA's territory.
 Nations like Finland and Hungary in Europe have cutting-edge world-class wireless networks and are about 7-8 years ahead of the USA, and they aren’t taking down or replacing any cell sites yet.
 Emphasis on the word YET.
-Now in 2017 we see changes coming in the urban markets in the next 5 to 10 years that could impact rents.
+Now in 2018 we see changes coming in the urban markets in the next 5 to 10 years that could impact rents.
+Maybe Shakespeare was onto something.

 Cellular Site Leases Can Provide Income For Life.